SKILL

 This skill ships inside the skills package.
 Install the package to get this skill plus everything else in the bundle.

-sv install mattpocock/skills<what-to-do>
+sv install mattpocock/skills

 The user has passed (or will pass) a markdown file of raw material.
+This is exploit: the exploring is done, the pile is fixed — commit to a path through it and mine the pile to fill each beat.

 If the user did not say where to save the article, ask once and remember the path.

-Then run a beat-by-beat journey:
+Then run a beat-by-beat journey, choose-your-own-adventure style:

-- Once the user picks a starting beat, write only that beat to the article file.
+3. Once the user picks a starting beat, write only that beat to the article file.
 A beat may be one sentence or several paragraphs — whatever that beat naturally is.
 Stop there.

-- Loop steps 2–4 until the article reaches a natural end.
+5. Loop steps 3–5 until the article reaches a natural end.

 </what-to-do>